Estimated reading time: 3 minutes

 Securing small business funding can be tricky if you have a sub-par credit score.
 Lenders might not extend loans to business owners who do not have solid business credit scores.
 One thing to remember is that you are not alone.
 Small business owners throughout the country have poor credit scores for one reason or another.
 Fortunately, there are things you can do.

 This Balboa Capital blog post has some real-world tips on how to boost your business credit score.
 These tips can guide you in the right direction and prepare you for success when applying for small business funding.

 Having a good credit score does more than help you get funding for your small business.
-It also helps you save money because you will most likely get a more favorable rate.
+It also enables you to save money because you will most likely get a more favorable rate.
 You can then pass the savings onto your customers in the form of lower prices, which is one way to give your business an advantage over the competition.

 Next, a good credit score opens the door to new opportunities to grow your business without any personal liability.
-It enables you to acquire the funding your business needs while protecting your personal assets and working capital.
+It enables you to acquire the funding your business needs while protecting your assets and working capital.
 Of course, this also reduces the stress that comes with using up your credit line.

 It is never too late.

-To develop good business credit and keep it in good standing, you need to pay your bills on time, keep your debt low, smartly manage your credit, and maintain a good cash balance in your corporate bank account.
-Every small business has its own unique situation, so it may take several months or longer to achieve good business credit.
+To develop good business credit and keep it in good standing, you need to pay your bills on time, keep your debt low, manage your credit, and maintain a reasonable cash balance in your corporate bank account.
+Every small business has its unique situation, so it may take several months or longer to achieve good business credit.

-However, always remember that it is never too late to improve your credit.
+However, always remember that it is never too late to improve your credit score.
 The success of your business depends on your ability to borrow money, so do not wait to rebuild your credit.
 Here are some easy ways to start.

 Review your credit profile.